(Reposting this now on 1/2/22 since many airline credits and spending limits have reset.)

 US Bank Altitude

-The US Bank Altitude card comes with a $325 annual travel credit (temporarily, this works on Dining too).
+The US Bank Altitude card comes with a $325 annual travel and dining credit.
 In this case, the travel credit goes based on the cardmember year, not the calendar year.
-Until your year is up there’s time to take advantage of the credit, then starts the next year.
+No specific reason to use this now.

 The Wells Fargo Propel World card has a $100 airline incidental credit (see what counts here).This credit goes based on the cardmember year, not the calendar year.
 Check when you applied and be sure to use it up by your anniversary date.

 The CNB Crystal card offers a $350 annual incidental charges (see what counts here).
 CNB counts this based on the calendar year.
 Any spend until December 31 will count as part of the current year, and January 1 begins the next year.
 Be sure to complete your spend before December 31.
 Give a few days for the charge to settle before year’s end (though it reportedly works on the last day too).